tehfonsi/taxler/README.md

 ## Support this project

+You can donate any ETH based coins using my ETH address: `0xf675F37AA8Db2d0424EB173BF5F10a33FCB27270`

-Please use my referral code when signin to
+Also please use my referral code when creating an account for
 - [CakeDefi](https://app.cakedefi.com/?ref=604069) - Code `604069`
 - [BlockFi](https://blockfi.com/?ref=ce5c942d) - Code `ce5c942d`